php-resque/resque/README.md

 #### afterEnqueue

-Called after a job has been queued using the `Resque::push` method.
+Called after a job has been queued using the `Resque::enqueue` method.
 Arguments passed (in this order) include:

 * Class - string containing the name of scheduled job